-Clarksville - Eolia is a blue-collar town, with 39.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Clarksville - Eolia, you'll notice that it is more blue-collar than most other communities in America.
+39.32% of Clarksville - Eolia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Clarksville - Eolia is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Clarksville - Eolia who work in management occupations (10.99%), office and administrative support (9.89%), and sales jobs (5.86%).

 The population of Clarksville - Eolia overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Clarksville - Eolia, 22.03% have at least a bachelor's degree.